Young adult literature: 20th century

 Philip Pullman's fantasy trilogy His Dark Materials, published between 1995 and 2000, added another controversial topic to the field by attacking established religion, especially Roman Catholicism.
 Northern Lights, the first volume in the trilogy, won the 1995 Carnegie Medal as the year's outstanding English-language children's book.
 Pullman has written other YA fiction, including the Sally Lockhart series (1985–94), as well as books for younger children.

 21st century

+The early 2000s saw young adult fiction diversify into various speculative fiction subgenres.
+Paranormal romance became a trend with the publication of the Twilight series by Stephenie Meyer, as did the love triangle.
+The emergence of dystopian young adult novels was seen with the publication of The Hunger Games trilogy by Suzanne Collins, The Maze Runner, and Divergent.

-The category of young adult fiction continues to expand into other media and genres: graphic novels/manga, light novels, fantasy, mystery fiction, romance novels, and even subcategories such as cyberpunk, techno-thrillers, and contemporary Christian fiction.
+It has continued to expand into other media and genres: graphic novels/manga, light novels, fantasy, mystery fiction, romance novels, and even subcategories such as cyberpunk, techno-thrillers, and contemporary Christian fiction.
+There was also "a YA novel-to-blockbuster-movie boom" beginning with the 2001 adaptation of Harry Potter and the Philosopher's Stone.

 A survey of attendees at a 2018 conference of educators found that the most frequently taught YA texts in America from 2013 to 2018, ordered from most to least taught, were Speak, The Absolutely True Diary of a Part-Time Indian, The Giver, The Outsiders, The House on Mango Street, American Born Chinese, Monster, The Book Thief, Persepolis, and The Perks of Being a Wallflower.

-The emergence of dystopian young adult novels was seen in the early 2000s with the publication of The Hunger Games, The Maze Runner, and Divergent.